 -

-St Cecilia Chorus,
+St Cecilia Chorus, Banstead,

-performing name of the Banstead Musical Society.
+name of the Banstead Musical Society.
+With over 70 voices, it stages

 -